God's down payment to us

 Jesus talked of giving abundant life.
 Referring primarily to the work He would leave His followers to do, Jesus said, "If you ask anything in my name, I will do it."
 His last words spoken just before His ascension to heaven were words of promise: "You will receive power when the Holy Spirit comes on you" (Acts 1:8).

 Perhaps as this year has been coming to a close, we have looked back over some crumpled shells of hopes and dreams we had had for these past twelve months.
-It may be that we didn't experience or utilize all the resources that Christ promised for us.
+It may be that we didn't experience or utilize all the resources Christ promised us.

 In looking ahead to this new year, we should accept the assurance of God's inexhaustible power and welcome the strength He makes available to us.
 Christ offers everything we need to obey His commands and to live holy, Spirit-filled, world-changing lives.
 That kind of life must be lived by the power of His Spirit -- or it cannot be lived at all.

 Paul highlighted two very different lifestyles with his dual imperative, "Do not get drunk on wine. . .
-Instead, be filled with the Spirit," (Ephesians 5:18).
+Instead, be filled with the Spirit" (Ephesians 5:18).
 One question that comes to mind from that passage is: So, what are you going to be controlled by: Alcohol or the Holy Spirit?

 Materialism would say, "Gorge yourself on the things of this world.
 Grab all you can."
 In contrast to that, God's challenge is clear: "Live the great adventure for which you were created."